Fantomas42/django-blog-zinnia/docs/tests.rst

 but maintaining or increasing this percentage ensures the quality of Zinnia and his future evolutions.

-You can check the actual coverage percent at this url:
+You can check the actual coverage percent at this URL:

 http://django-blog-zinnia.com/documentation/coverage/